psyfix/Offensive-Security-Notes/OSCP/Web/Path Traversal & File Inclusion.md

 Setup a web server and try serving a file directly such as http://192.168.45.204/file.php

 3. If it is remote
-Serve a web shell directly from your web server.
+- Serve a web shell directly from your web server.
+- Try capturing the hash use smbserver or responder, then crack with john.

 4 If it is local
 Try the PHP data wrapper to execute code directly on the system.